Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Funding

 \section{Funding}

-This work was supported by grants GM75742, GM080746, and GM077678 from the National Institutes of Health.
-The contents of this article are solely the responsibility of the authors and do not necessarily represent the official views of the National Institutes of Health.
+This work was supported by grants R01AI160719, 1R24GM150703, R01 LM013229, GM75742, GM080746, and GM077678 from the National Institutes of Health; and by grant NSF2109898 from the National Science Foundation.
+The contents of this article are solely the responsibility of the authors and do not necessarily represent the official views of the National Institutes of Health or the National Science Foundation.